I heard you may have a new LTE offer from Sprint, what are the details?

 When Sprint decommissions the WiMAX network and transitions to LTE, the WiMAX equipment you currently have will not be compatible with the new LTE network.
 Unfortunately, that means you will have to replace your equipment with an LTE device purchased through Mobile Citizen.

-We are still working out the terms of the transition with Sprint, including the equipment upgrade process and costs.
+We are still working out the terms of the transition with Sprint, but estimate devices will cost $100-$200.
 As soon as we have agreed on the details, we will release the information immediately.
 This transition impacts all of our partners, and Mobile Citizen is committed to negotiating the best deal possible for our resellers and direct customers.

 Will there be any service interruption?
 If so, how much time will I be without service in the switch from WiMAX to LTE?